KennethTrinh/Music-Player/README.md

 - **ArrowLeft**: Pressing the left arrow key will go back to the previous song in the playlist.

+- **ArrowUp**: Pressing the up arrow key will increase the pitch factor of the current song by 1.

+- **ArrowDown**: Pressing the down arrow key will decrease the pitch factor of the current song by 1.

 - **r**: Pressing the 'r' key will repeat the current song.
 The song ID is used to identify which song to repeat.

+- **d**: Pressing the 'd' key will delete the current song from the playlist.
+The song ID is used to identify which song to delete.

 - **p**: Pressing the 'p' key will play or pause the current song, depending on its current state.